-FloBio’s innovative approach brings the power of microfluidics to the bedside and creates a biomimetic platform that is designed to directly measures clotting function components with an initial focus on:
+FloBio’s innovative approach brings the power of microfluidics to the bedside and creates a biomimetic platform that simulates and visualizes clot formation.
+The current platform is designed to directly measure blood clotting function components and the entire clotting process.

-Our platform technology will include a fully automated table top analyzer and a proprietary microfluidic device that evalautes the patient’s blood biology in real-time, under physiological and dynamic flow conditions.
+Our platform technology will include a fully automated table-top analyzer and a proprietary disposable microfluidic device that evaluates the patient’s blood biology in real-time, under physiological and dynamic flow conditions.

-This near patient diagnostic platform can help to personalize patient care by rapidly evaluate bleeding and thrombotic risk within 10 minutes, informing therapy choice, drug activity and reversal with the ability to also monitor effectiveness.
+This near patient diagnostic platform can help to personalize patient care by rapidly evaluating bleeding and thrombotic risk within 10 minutes.
+The results inform therapy choice and provide insight into drug activity and reversal, as well as the ability to monitor effectiveness.

-Our technology is based on more than 10 years of research and more than 30 publications that demonstrate the scientific foundation and proof of concept across a broad range of clinical and pharmacologic applications where understanding bleeding and clotting risk is essential.
-Our versatile R&D pipeline includes tests for anticoagulation drug activity, trauma induced coagulopathy, and neonate applications.
+Our technology is based on more than 10 years of research with more than 30 related publications, demonstrating the scientific proof of concept across a broad range of clinical and pharmacologic applications where understanding bleeding and clotting risk is essential.
+Our versatile R&D pipeline includes tests for anticoagulation drug activity, trauma-induced coagulopathy and neonate applications.

-Blood thinner medications and related adverse drug events has been a leading reason for ED visits costing hospitals $2.5B annually.
-With the advent of newer blood thinners or direct oral anticoagulants, there has been increasing focus on their safe use in certain clinical situations and the need for a DOAC specific test to assess anticoagulation levels.
+Blood thinner medications and related adverse drug events have been a leading reason for emergency department visits costing hospitals $2.5B annually.
+With the advent of newer blood thinners or direct oral anticoagulants (DOACs) over the last ten years, there has been increasing focus on their safe use in certain clinical situations and the need for a DOAC specific test to assess anticoagulation levels.

-Our first test address the growing need for Direct Oral Anticoagulant (DOAC) Testing.
-DOACs can not be easily monitored, presenting diagnostic challenges for bleeding concerns and emergencies.
-Our initial test will be the first of its kind to provide blood coagulation and DOAC status to improve clinical decision making and drive cost effective treatment.
+Our first test addresses the growing need for Direct Oral Anticoagulant (DOAC) testing.
+Today, DOACs can not be easily monitored, presenting diagnostic challenges for clinicians when faced with bleeding concerns and managing emergent critical patients.
+Our initial test will be the first of its kind to provide information on blood clotting function and DOAC status to improve clinical decision-making and drive cost-effective treatment.

 GRANTS & AWARDS

-FloBio has received funding from the National Science Foundation and the National Insitute of Health.
+FloBio has received funding from several sources, including the National Science Foundation and the National Insitute of Health.

 Rossi, J. M., S. L. Diamond, 2020, ‘Point-of-care and storage-stable, single-use 8-channel microfluidic chip for rapid testing of DOACs and DOAC Reversal agents under whole blood flow’ (abstract), Res Pract Thromb Haemost.; 4